maximilianwicen/bathymetry-2-tiles/README.md

 # bathymetry-2-tiles
-Small project to create tiles from int16 bathymetry data
+Small project to create tiles from bathymetry data that is not uint8.
+For uint8 data use GDAL2Tiles?

 requirements:
 pip install rasterio